Reduced model for female endocrine dynamics: Validation and functional variations: Discussion

 Based on the most significant parameters identified by the present work, the model highlights mechanisms associated with pituitary hormone synthesis ($v_F$, $K_{mL}$), follicle growth ($h_1$, $f_1$), luteal dynamics ($\hat s$, $\delta_s$, $l$), and ovarian \etwo\ production ($\eta$).
 However, the redundancy in the biological processes associated with these parameters allows us to more succinctly characterize sources of dysfunction based on two major processes: altered follicular growth and feedback associated with \etwo\ concentrations.

-\textit{In vitro} experiments suggest that granulosa cells may be more sensitive to FSH in PCOS, affecting both follicle growth stimulation \cite{YenJaffe}.
-Follicular growth is stimulated by FSH, and the maximal FSH synthesis rate parameter modulates pituitary stores of FSH.
-In the irregular phenotype, there is tendency toward increased FSH synthesis.
-Since FSH is coupled to the ovarian subsystem only through the follicular stage, changes in FSH synthesis will primarily affect follicle growth in the reduced model.
-The present model reflects such dysfunction, as the irregular phenotype is associated with both increased follicle growth rate and follicle sensitivity to FSH.
+\textit{In vitro} experiments suggest that granulosa cells may be more sensitive to FSH in PCOS, affecting follicle growth \cite{YenJaffe}.
+Follicular growth is stimulated by FSH, and the model's maximal FSH synthesis rate parameter modulates pituitary stores of FSH.
+In the irregular phenotype, there is a tendency toward increased mid-cycle FSH levels, which are considered elevated for physiological FSH concentrations (roughly 20 IU/L).
+In addition, increased $v_F$---identified as a distinguishing parameter in our t-SNE analysis---accompanies increased peak FSH levels, regardless of phenotype.
+This suggests that the reduced model accounts for ovulatory disruption through changes in FSH, which is also consistent with the current literature, wherein elevated FSH is a determining factor in premature ovarian insufficiency (POI) \cite{Mikhael2019,Jiao2021}.
+Although the maximal FSH levels produced by the model are relatively lower than those expected from a confirmed POI individual, these levels also occur in the face of residual ovulatory function, albeit irregular.

 Variations in \etwo\ are implicated in multiple manifestations of ovulatory dysfunction.
 For example, decreased \etwo\ is characteristic of menopausal women.
 Prolonged exposure to elevated \etwo\ has been associated with ovulatory disruption in previous mathematical models \cite{Clark2003, Harris2014}, and elevated \etwo\ formation has been found in \textit{in vitro} PCOS models \cite{YenJaffe}.
-In addition, Higher \etwo\ responsiveness In the current work, parameters associated with luteal stage dynamics are altered in the irregular phenotype.
+In addition, in the current work, parameters associated with luteal stage dynamics are altered in the irregular phenotype.
 In particular, appearance and disappearance rates of LH support are increased and decreased, respectively.
 This supports greater ovarian mass during the luteal phase, which contributes to significantly elevated \etwo\ during this period.
 Simulated irregular cycles are also associated with higher \etwo\ production rates from functional luteal cells and increased pituitary sensitivity to \etwo, which can prematurely trigger the LH surge.
 Elevated subthreshold \etwo\ prolongs suppression of FSH and LH release into the serum, thereby inhibiting follicle growth.
 In extreme cases, this results in two ovulation events close together, followed by an increased period of ovulatory suppression.
 This is exhibited in Figure \ref{fig:traj}, with a two-month lapse between ovulation events in the representative irregular phenotype.